DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

   PV UUID               8x8IgZ-3z5T-ODA8-dofQ-xk5s-QN7I-KwpQ1e
 ```

-Once a partition or disk is initialized and added to a volume group, they are treated identically within the volume group.
-LVM does not
-prefer one over the other.
+- Once a partition or disk is initialized and added to a volume group, they are treated identically within the volume group.
+LVM does not prefer one over the other.

 ### Exercise 13-7: Create Logical Volumes(server2)

-create two logical volumes, lvol0 and lvbook1, in the vgbook volume group.
+- Create two logical volumes, lvol0 and lvbook1, in the vgbook volume group.
-use 120MB for lvol0 and 192MB for lvbook1 from the available pool of space.
+- Use 120MB for lvol0 and 192MB for lvbook1 from the available pool of space.
-display the details of the volume group and the logical volumes.
+- Display the details of the volume group and the logical volumes.

 1\.
 Create a logical volume with the default name lvol0 using the `lvcreate` command.
-Use the -L option to specify the logical volume size,
+Use the -L option to specify the logical volume size, 120MB.
-120MB.
 You may use the -v, -vv, or -vvv option with the command for verbosity.
 ```bash
 root@server2 ~]# sudo lvcreate -vL 120 vgbook
   Rounding up size to full physical extent 128.00 MiB